Let's do it together Let's do it together

 Make the most of the weather

-Water butts are a good investment now to make the most of spring showers ahead of the warmer, drier weather hopefully coming our way!
+Water butts are a good investment now to make the most of spring showers ahead of the warmer, drier weather (hopefully) coming our way!
 Attach a water butt to a downpipe to collect any rainfall and it will save you on water bills during warmer months, as well as give plants a natural water source they’ll thrive on.

 There’s something amazing about cooking and eating outdoors even if you do still need a jacket!
 Make it extra cosy with outdoor lights and a chimenea or fire pit – perfect for the cooler evenings.

-Watt Butt
+Water Butt

 Look after wildlife

-Alongside looking after birds by keeping feeders topped up (essential for keeping growing families fed), now is a great time to look after wildlife in general, including our spikey hedgehog friends.
 Did you know hedgehogs travel up to two miles every night in search of food?
 All on those tiny feet!
 Give them a helping hand by agreeing with your neighbours to keep a small space/hole in your fence to make their journey a little shorter – it doesn’t have to be big!
 And if you have the space, how about creating a secluded hedgehog-friendly corner?
 Pop in a hedgehog house and every now and then put down some hedgehog food for them and you’ll be sure to have some new best friends before long!

 Other easy things you can do this month to help support wildlife in your area are: cleaning bird baths and feeders, put up nesting boxes for birds if you haven’t already, build a bug hotel, and sow some bee-friendly plant seeds – just look for the RHS – Perfect for Pollinators logo.